jeloskaisabel/writing-a-SO-from-scratch/03-bootsector-memory/README.md

     db "X"
 ```

-Luego intentaremos acceder a `the_secret` de muchas maneras diferentes:
+Luego intentaremos acceder a `the_secret` de diferentes formas:

 1. `mov al, the_secret`
 2. `mov al, [the_secret]`